sav-che/TL-2/Authors/Beust, Fritz von {std. Beust}.md

-> [!cite] BHL link: this entry starts at [page 149](https://www.biodiversitylibrary.org/item/103859#page/159/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 149](https://www.biodiversitylibrary.org/page/33265346) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Beust, Fritz von (1856-1908), Swiss palaeobotanist and teacher at secondary schools, educated at the Zürcher Gymnasium, studied at the Zürich Polytechnic University (mainly botany), id. for his teacher examination 1877-1879, Dr. phil.
-University of Zürich Feb 1884, studied and worked in Paris and England, sometime teacher in England. (*Beust*).
+University of Zürich Feb 1884, studied and worked in Paris and England, sometime teacher in England.
+**Abbreviated name**: *Beust*

 #### Herbarium and types